Rev. Dr. Gordon Barrows serves as the Mayor of New Bethlehem Pennsylvania, located in the heart of the Redbank Valley community.

 “Please know that everything you do in our community is so very appreciated!
 You have been an amazing person to cover so much and support every event!
 You never say I can’t!
 Always sure I can!” – Ann K., School Board Member

 “It was great to see you Gordon and chat about the outstanding things you are doing with your business and in the community!” – Donna O., current Pennsylvania State Representative

 “Gordon from the First Time I met You I knew You were Special and Loved the Lord.
 He has Your Plan.
 New Bethlehem will always be Your Home.” – Katy B., Community Member

 “This week I’m at the United States Senate Youth Program which has been inspiring – and I am grateful to have been pushed and supported by mentors like you.
 Your kindness to me has been a great influence, and I am glad to have met you.
 I appreciate all the help you’ve given me over the last year.
-Thank you!” – Colin S., retired Junior Borough Council Member
+Thank you!” – Colin S., New Bethlehem Borough Council Member

 The Office of Mayor Gordon Barrows welcomes you to contact his office by calling (814) 275-2003 or via email by using the form below or [email protected].